MIC+ installation guide

 pactl set-sink-volume 0 100%

-• To install a nice graphical interface for volume control, type:
+• To install a GUI for volume control, type:

 sudo apt-get install pavucontrol